Lily Nicksay

-Lily Nicksay (born January 8, 1988) is an American actress.
+Lily Nicksay is an American actress.
 She is known for originating the role of Morgan Matthews, Cory's little sister, in the first two seasons of Boy Meets World.
 She reprised the role for the season 3 finale of Girl Meets World.

+Early years

+Nicksay was raised in Los Angeles and received her Screen Actors Guild card when she was 4 years old.
+She graduated from the University of St Andrews, Scotland, with an MA degree in Latin and Ancient Greek.

 Career

 Nicksay's television credits include guest star appearances on NCIS, The Mentalist, The Guardian, 8 Simple Rules, and Judging Amy.
 She has also appeared in the feature films The Negotiator, The Adventures of Rocky and Bullwinkle, and Up Close & Personal, and in the 1995 television movie The Christmas Box.

 She was seen in a series of UPS commercials, featuring as an operations manager in a company called Gunderman Group.

 Nicksay starred as May in the 2017 production of Gulf View Drive, the 2016 production of See Rock City, and the 2015 production of Last Train To Nibroc at the Rubicon Theatre, to rave reviews.
 (The three plays, all written by Arlene Hutton, are known as The Nibroc Trilogy.)
 She won the 2017 LA Stage Alliance Ovation Award for Best Lead Actress in a Play for her performance in See Rock City.
 Gulf View Drive won the 2018 Ovation Award for Best Production (Large Theatre), and Nicksay was nominated for Best Lead Actress in a Play.